 My name is Joan Riley Jager, wife, daughter, sister and aunt with a great support system of both family and friends.
 I am a self-taught amateur compelled to share information that can help others with ADHD and other mental differences.
 Currently, I manage ADD freeSources by myself but have been lucky enough to find authors who have graciously provided a number of our articles.

 I first suspected that I had ADHD just after I’d finally graduated from college at the age of forty.
-Luckily, I found a local ADHD in adults support group with an extensive lending library of books, videos, and audiotapes and gradually came to a new understanding of myself and incorporated strategies to support many of my problem areas.
+Luckily, I found a local ADHD adult support group with an extensive lending library of books, videos, and audiotapes.
+I gradually came to a new understanding of myself and incorporated strategies to support many of my problem areas.
 I feel blessed that I was able to get the help that I needed.

 This time I got to choose my own projects and really found that I enjoyed my work more.
 I inspected older information, looked for additional credible sources to provide better coverage of the complexities of ADHD and began updating the website.
 After I left in 2013, I started a Pinterest page about ADHD using many of the resources I had put together.
 I love to collect information and commentary for my boards and on Facebook, but some information is best presented in a more orderly format.
 Thank you for giving me time to get this site together.